benmccallum/fairybread/README.md

 // An example GraphQL field in HotChocolate public Task CreateUser(CreateUserInput userInput) { ... }
 ```

-### When validation will fire

-By default, FairyBread will validate any argument that:
-* is an object type in a mutation operation,
-* is manually opted-in at the field level with:
-    * `[Validate]` on the resolver method argument in pure code first
-    * `.UseValidation()` on the argument definition in code first
-* is manually opted-in at the input type level with:
-    * `[Validate]` on the CLR backing type in pure code first
-    * `.UseValidation()` on the InputObjectType descriptor in code first

-> Note: by default, query operations are notably excluded.
-This is mostly for performance reasons.

-If the default doesn't suit you, you can always change it by configuring `IFairyBreadOptions.ShouldValidate`.
-See [Customization](#Customization).
-Some of the default implementations are defined publicly on the default options class so they can be re-used and composed to form your own implementation.

 ### How validation errors will be handled